valenzuela21/vue-forntend-metabox-admin/README.md

-# WordPress and Vue.js plugin boilerplate
+# WordPress and Vue.js plugin Basic Essential

 Plugin Basic integrate Vue.js in selected pages.
 It's not intended for a headless WordPress.